Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 Swagger is already installed in this environment.
 You need to:

-- Add Swagger services before `Build()`, and Swagger middleware after it.
+- Add Swagger services before `var app = builder.Build()`, and Swagger middleware after it.
 - Click the **Run** button and open `https://localhost:8000/swagger` in the browser.

 For now, you can only see the default GET endpoint.